 A fall bulb collection is a popular way to purchase flower bulbs.
 Flower collections also help to make the planning and decision process easier.
 However, in a fall bulb collection, the bulbs are packaged separately.
 Therefore, you will have a better idea of what is going to bloom in each location you plant prior to planting.

 Collections are a great way to make planting and planning easy.
 However, we are going to make it even easier and focus on fall bulb mixes that require you to only dig a hole and drop the bulbs in.
-No thinking required, just digging and planting!
+No thinking is required, just digging and planting!

 10 Exciting Flower Bulb Mixes to Plant this Fall

 Lily flowering tulips are the most elegant tulips with long stems and pointed petals.
 This mix features warm red tulips, yellow tulips, and white tulips.
 Lily flowering tulips bloom at the end of the tulip blooming season, which is usually around early to mid-May.
 Plant at least 5-7 bulbs per square foot for the best display of color.

 Allium flowers are quite interesting when planted alone.
 A mixture of allium bulbs blooming in different colors is dreamy!
 Allium flowers bloom in a variety of shapes, colors, and sizes.
 The most popular allium flowers tend to be globe-shaped, and large.
 Fluffy Dreams Allium Blend has an assortment of globe-shaped white and pink allium blooms, that are 1-2″ in diameter.
 Blooming in late spring this whimsical flower mix fits in any sunny garden.
 Plant at least 5-7 bulbs per square foot for a bouquet of fluffy allium blooms.